-Membership is available to companies that meet the strict membership criteria and have a registered office within the UK.
+Membership is available to companies that meet the strict membership criteria.
 Manufacturers and suppliers of contract furnishing products and services are welcome to apply for membership which will be evaluated by the board and council.
 Membership is not automatic but when achieved is recognition of a company’s professional status.

 In a competitive market it is often difficult for customers to differentiate one company from another.
 Membership of Commercial Interiors UK is increasingly seen by many as a necessity and a valuable asset.
 Whilst there are some associations who are happy to accept all applications this is certainly not the case with the Commercial Interiors UK.
 All membership applications must be approved by the Commercial Interiors UK Board but before the Board even consider an application there are some fundamental requirements that we look at before making recommendations to the Board.

 - Already be significantly engaged in contract furnishing design, manufacturing or supply.

 - Whilst Commerical Interiors UK members do not have to be a British Manufacturer (many are) they are required to add value through service, design and expertise.

 - Have been operating in the UK for a minimum of two years.